 The problem is that some toothpastes contain a number of chemicals that are allowed on the market as science hasn’t yet proven them unsafe.

-And while some ingredients are included because they help promote dental health, it’s unknown what long term side-effects could be.
+And while some ingredients are included in the toothpaste because they help promote dental health, it’s unknown what long term side-effects could be.

 As consumers we look to organizations such as the American Dental Association to approve or reject products for us, but with chemicals like triclosan, tests are still being conducted.

 The ADA is supposed to regulate the dental market, yet it did not take steps to condemn, nor remove its seal of approval for Crest when it emerged that the company’s toothpaste was using microbeads, which were found embedded in gums.

 Had the problem of microbeads in toothpaste not been discovered by a dental professional, one has to wonder how long the products would have been regarded as ‘safe’ or before scientific testing proved they were problematic.

 All in all our recommended toothpaste if you want to avoid any artificial chemicals is Redmond Earthpaste (view on Amazon).
 However, as we stated at the beginning of this article, you should also do your own research and decide which chemicals you feel are necessary, and which you feel should be avoided.

 Another site, Gimme The Good Stuff, has a good write up on which toothpastes are safe and recommends Earthpaste.
 It also includes a list of toothpastes to avoid, and those that it regards as ‘sneaky’.